NICMx/Jool/docs/en/run-nat64.md

 {% endhighlight %}

-The iptables configuration, on the other hand, needs to use the `JOOL` target and match more specific transport addresses in the IPv4 side.
-Ports 61001-65535 of _T_'s owned IPv4 addresses are Jool's default reserved mask range.
-More information can be found in [pool4](pool4.html).
+The iptables configuration, on the other hand, needs to use the `JOOL` target.

 ## Testing